-- 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and press all the way down. - 4.
-Remove the dipstick again and check the oil level on the dipstick.
-The oil level should be within the "Operating Range" on the dipstick (between the "L" mark and the "F" mark).
+- 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and hold all the way down.
+For correct oil level measurement, do not turn cap on threads.

-IMPORTANT: DO NOT operate engine without a sufficient oil supply in the crankcase.
-DO NOT operate with the oil level below the "L" mark or above the "F" mark on the dipstick.
+- 4. Remove the dipstick again and check the oil level on the dipstick.
+The oil level should be within the "Operating Range" on the dipstick (between the "L" mark and the "F" mark). - IMPORTANT: DO NOT operate engine without a sufficient oil supply in the crankcase.
+DO NOT operate with the oil level below the "L" mark or above the "F" mark on the dipstick. - 5.
 If additional oil is needed, refer to Specifications for proper crankcase lubricant.
 Fill up to, but not above, the "F" mark on the dipstick.